 Another similarity to humans is that a dog’s eyesight will gradually decline as they get older.
 Some breeds might even be prone to eyesight or eye health issues.
 A holistic diet that is high in antioxidants isn’t only good for their overall health but is also extremely beneficial for healthy eyes and can prevent eye issues.

 Healthy skin is different than a healthy coat.
 Some dogs may have a nice coat but their skin could be flaky, itchy, or dry.
 Oils that are found in holistic, and even raw, diets are great at keeping a dog’s skin hydrated and healthy.
-Fish oil and Vitamin E (and many others) are wonderful ingredients to keep an eye out for when looking for a holistic food that helps your dog’s skin.
+Fish oil and vitamin E (and many others) are wonderful ingredients to keep an eye out for when looking for holistic foods that help your dog’s skin.

 Elevated Levels of Energy

 Again, just like humans, dogs will naturally have more energy when they eat food made with high-quality ingredients.
 If your pup eats a low-quality food, their body will need to expend more energy trying to digest the byproducts and unhealthy carbohydrates.
 This will lead to less energy to use for play.
-In high-quality food, it allows your dog to absorb the nutrients more easily because those ingredients do not exist.
+High-quality food allows your dog to absorb the nutrients more easily because those ingredients do not exist.

 Improved Heart Health

-The quality of proteins that goes into a holistic dog food is a huge priority.
+The quality of proteins that goes into holistic dog food is a huge priority.
 Using leaner proteins, dogs fed holistic foods have a better chance at avoiding any weight-related issues.
-This can in turn prevent heart disease.
-Lean meats could include chicken, lean ground beef and fish.
+This can, in turn, prevent heart disease.
+Lean meats could include chicken, lean ground beef, and fish.